 Buyers Advocates can play a crucial role in helping you avoid repossession by providing timely assistance and access to potential buyers for your property:

-If your property meets the criteria our buyers are looking for and bought it, you can save yourself over $30k-100k or more.
-It is quite a substantial savings, but you will need to come to us before the bank initiates their debt management and repossession process.
+If your property meets the criteria our buyers are looking for and bought it, you can save yourself over $30k-$100k or more.
+This is quite a substantial savings, but you will need to come to us before the bank initiates their debt management and repossession process.

 Disclaimer: